liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Alot of platforms will send the user  an email when a login happens or certain details change
+- A lot of platforms will send the user  an email when a login happens or certain details change
 - If you get a message from a user saying that they didn't login, what would you recommend?

 ---